“There is no secret so close as that between a rider and his horse”

 Like any athlete, a horse is given a general tonic or vitamins on a daily basis.
-It is also important to keep the electrolyte levels right, to keep them hydrated.
-Thereafter, it’s just a good balanced diet of straw and horse feed.
+It is also important to keep the electrolyte levels right, to keep them hydrated with a good balanced diet of straw and feed.

 Work is stepped up.
 This entails what is called half-speed work, or a “swing”, which is quicker than a hack canter but not a flat out gallop.

-Flat horses are stalled – put through the starting stalls until they are comfortable with the claustrophobic nature of being boxed in on all sides.
+Flat horses are stalled – put through the starting stalls (or barriers) until they are comfortable with the claustrophobic nature of being boxed in on all sides.

 Most horses travel with boots and bandages to protect their feet and the tail is tied to stop them rubbing it.